simpleiot/simpleiot/README.md

 - `cd simpleiot`
 - `. envsetup.sh` (note space is required between `.` and `envsetup.sh`.
 Another
   way to type this is `source envsetup.sh`.
-This command populates your terminal sessions with all the functions defined in `envsetup.sh`.)
+This command populates your terminal session with all the functions defined in `envsetup.sh`.)
 - `siot_setup`
 - `siot_build`
 - in one terminal, start server: `./siot`